SiSijie/data-drift-in-ML/README.md

 - `examples/`: Sample scripts for quick start.

 ## Dataset Overview
-The code uses various datas	ets, both synthetic and real-world, to validate our approach.
+The code uses various real-world datas	ets to validate our approach.
 Each dataset is specifically selected to represent typical data drift scenarios in machine learning.

 ## Setup Instructions
 ### Software Requirements